Two new BCEC PhD scholarship opportunities available for 2020

 - BCEC will meet any further requirements for IT hardware, software, data or administrative support, as is the case for all BCEC PhD Students.

-Further enquiries about this research project, or the Centre, can be directed to the supervision team.
+Further enquiries about either research project, or the Centre, can be directed to the respective supervision teams.